youngeunkwon0405/RL/docs/guides/sft-openmathinstruct2.md

 As a reference, using NeMo-Aligner and NeMo-Skills (as is done in the [original OpenMathInstruct-2 paper](https://arxiv.org/abs/2410.01560)) to train and evaluate the same model on the same dataset achieves the same score of 0.5020 on MATH-500.

 ### train
-We also trained a Llama-3.1-8B model for 10,000 steps on the full `train` version of the OpenMathInstruct-2 dataset.
+We also trained a Llama-3.1-8B model for 1 epoch on the full `train` version of the OpenMathInstruct-2 dataset.
 We obtain the following loss curve:

 ![image](../assets/sft-openmathinstruct2-train-loss.png)

-Evaluating the checkpoint after 10,000 steps of training on MATH-500, we get the following result:
+Evaluating the final checkpoint on MATH-500, we get the following result:

 ```
 ============================================================